 The Health Benefits of Vitamin C

 2. Colds.
-When it comes to the common cold, vitamin C may not be a cure.
-But some studies show that it may help prevent more serious complications.
+When it comes to the common cold, vitamin C is not a cure, but some studies show that it may help prevent more serious complications.
 "There is good evidence taking vitamin C for colds and flu can reduce the risk of developing further complications, such as pneumonia and lung infections," says Moyad.

 3. Stroke.
 Although research has been conflicting, one study in the American Journal of Clinical Nutrition found that those with the highest concentrations of vitamin C in their blood were associated with 42% lower stroke risk than those with the lowest concentrations.
 The reasons for this are not completely clear.
 But what is clear is that people who eat plenty of fruits and vegetables have higher blood levels of vitamin C.